Billy Chemirmir: Trial

 At his trial, Chemirmir was accused of smothering 81-year-old Lu Thi Harris to death.
 He was indicted on 11 additional counts of capital murder in May 2019.
 On February 7, 2020, trial was set for April 5, 2021.
 The trial was later delayed to November 12, 2021.
 Chemirmir's trial began November 15, 2021.
 On November 19, 2021, a judge declared a mistrial due to an 11–1 jury deadlock.
 Chemirmir's retrial began April 25, 2022.

 On April 28, 2022, Chemirmir was convicted in the murder of Harris and was sentenced to life in prison.
 Dallas County District Attorney John Creuzot told families in May 2021 that his office would not seek a death sentence for Chemirmir.

 On August 24, 2023, Collin County District Attorney Greg Willis announced he also would not seek the death penalty for Chemirmir.
 Chemirmir's trial for the murder of 87-year-old Mary Brooks began on October 3, 2022.
 On October 7, 2022, Chemirmir was convicted in the murder of Mary Brooks and was sentenced to life in prison.
 After his convictions, the remaining charges against Chemirmir were dismissed, which disappointed many of his victims' families.

 Death

 Chemirmir was killed by his cellmate on September 19, 2023, at the Coffield Unit in Tennessee Colony, Anderson County, Texas.
 He was 50 years old.
-The alleged attacker was Wyatt Busby, who had been serving a 50-year sentence for the 2016 stabbing death of a Houston area man.
+Chemirmir was fatally bludgeoned with an edged weapon.
+The alleged attacker was Wyatt Busby, who had been serving a 50-year sentence for the 2016 stabbing murder of a Houston area man.
 Prior to his death, Chemirmir had allegedly made sexual comments about his cellmate's children.
+As of 2024, it is not publicly known whether Busby faced legal charges as a result of Chemirmir's killing.